Anschluss

-In January 1933, Adolf Hitler (born in Austria) rose to power in Germany.
+On 30 January 1933, Nazi Party leader Adolf Hitler was appointed chancellor of Germany.
 From then on, desire for unification could be identified with the Nazi regime, for whom it was an integral part of the Nazi "Heim ins Reich" ("back home to the realm") concept, which sought to incorporate as many Volksdeutsche (ethnic Germans outside Germany) as possible into a "Greater Germany".
 Nazi Germany's agents cultivated pro-unification tendencies in Austria, and sought to undermine the Austrian government, which was controlled by the Fatherland Front, which opposed unification.
 During an attempted coup in July 1934, Austrian chancellor Engelbert Dollfuss was assassinated by Austrian Nazis.
 The defeat of the coup prompted many leading Austrian Nazis to go into exile in Germany, where they continued their efforts to unify the two countries.

-On 5 November 1937, Hitler informed his military aides that he would annex Austria and Czechoslovakia to the German Reich.
-When Austrian chancellor Kurt Schuschnigg met Hitler in Berchtesgaden on 12 February 1938, he was presented an ultimatum and forced to appoint Arthur Seyss-Inquart as minister of the interior and security.
-On the eve of 9 March 1938, Schuschnigg announced that there would be a referendum to be held on 13 March to decide between a possible union with Germany or the maintenance of Austria's sovereignty.
-Schuschnigg expected to win a clear majority to face the Nazi challenge, but the Nazis refused and demanded the appointment of a new cabinet under Seyss-Inquart.
-Under the threat of military occupation, Schuschnigg resigned and Hitler had the German Army cross the border into Austria on 12 March, unopposed by the Austrian military.
+On 5 November 1937, Hitler informed his military aides that he would annex Austria and Czechoslovakia to the German Reich, and forced a meeting with Austrian chancellor Kurt Schuschnigg.
+Although Schuschnigg viewed Austria as a "German State", he fiercely opposed annexation into the Greater Germanic Reich.
+His commitment to Austrian sovereignty was pushed to the brink on February 12, 1938, during a tense meeting with Adolf Hitler at Berchtesgaden.
+Under the threat of military invasion, Schuschnigg accepted a devastating ultimatum: either appoint Arthur Seyss-Inquart, a prominent Austrian National Socialist, as Minister of the Interior and Security or face dire consequences.
+On the eve of 9 March 1938, Schuschnigg defiantly announced that there would be a referendum held on 13 March to decide between a possible union with Germany or the maintenance of Austria's sovereignty.
+Schuschnigg expected to win a clear majority to face the Nazi challenge, but on 11 March, Hitler, again under the threat of German occupation, issued a demand for cancellation of the referendum and Schuschnigg's immediate resignation.
+Bowing to pressure and unrest from both German and Austrian Nazi factions, Schuschnigg resigned, forcing Austrian president Wilhelm Miklas to reluctantly appoint Seyss-Inquart as Schuschnigg's successor.
+Within hours of taking office, Seyss-Inquart then "invited" Hitler and the German Army to cross the border to "restore order" in Austria on 12 March, unopposed by the Austrian military.
 A plebiscite was held on 10 April, resulting in 99.7% approval.